-7 Literary Fiction Series You Need To Re-Read In 2016
+7 Series You Absolutely Need To Re-Read In 2016

 Lists are one of the Internet's great gifts to humanity.
 From to-do lists to top 10 lists, if there's numerated rankings of value, I am sold.
 So, it shouldn't surprise you at all to discover that when the end of the year rolls around, I inevitably gorge myself on the glut of list that rank the best books of the year gone by; and then, when the new year dawns fresh, I revive myself after a little too much holiday indulgence with lists of books to look forward to in the new year.

 Despite the fact the virtually no one has had time to actually read all of those "best of" books from the previous year, January, February, and March inundate readers with a veritable barrage of lists featuring the new and noteworthy, but that doesn't mean you should forget about the past altogether.
 Sometimes, the most apropos novels are the ones we've already read, and tackling a work of literary genius in a new context can change the meaning of the text completely.
 So, for all of you list lovers out there looking for a little something different, here are seven serious literary fiction series you absolutely need to re-read in 2016.

 John Updike's Pulitzer-Prize winning Rabbit novels linger on the day to day triumphs and tragedies of a middle class everyman coming of age during the Eisenhower administration.
 As we battle through an election season laden with blatant pandering to the middle class, there has never been a better time to settle down with a story that embodies the struggle to stake a claim to the American Dream.